tyzbit/spotify-liked/README.md

 Checks if the current song is liked or not because it can't be read via AppleScript.
 It simply outputs a `false` or `true`.

-\*\*NOTE: It will open an auth link in your browser briefly, but it will close.
+**NOTE**: It will open an auth link in your browser on first run or when its token expires but after you authorize it the first time, the window should close immediately after.
-It does this every hour.

 I use this in BetterTouchTool to make a Stream Deck button that shows whether the current song is liked or not.